 Coding for dermabond and simple laceration repairs is carrier-specific. coding for dermabond and simple or the applicable cpt laceration codes for highlight Coding for dermabond and simple laceration repairs is.Coding challenge: dermabond for laceration repairs. posted on 17. aug, 2009 by akshayamathur in coding challenge, hot coding topics. question:the dermatologist highlight Coding challenge: dermabond for laceration repairs.

 Picture of Laceration dermabond cpt code

-- You Be the Coder: Go With G0168 For Dermabond Repair For, 10 Feb 2017 Question: Our FP recently performed simple repair of a laceration of the scalp for a Medicare patient.
+- You Be the Coder: Coding Dermabond Repair for Medicare, 15 Feb 2017 Question: Our physician recently performed simple repair of a laceration of the scalp for a Medicare patient.
 The length of the laceration was 2 cm.
 Instead of using sutures to close the wound, he used Dermabond.
 Can I report the laceration code 12001 for the repair even though no

 - Essentials of Skin Laceration Repair - American Family Physician, 15 Oct 2008 Studies have shown that tap water is safe to use for irrigation, that white petrolatum ointment is as effective as antibiotic ointment in postprocedure care, and that wetting the wound as early as 12 hours after repair does not increase the risk of infection.
 Patient education and appropriate procedural coding